multiprocessio/preview/README.md

 ]
 ```

-The `...` are what is actually printed out.
-They are only printed if
+Ellipsis are literally printed.
+They are only printed if elements have
-elements have been omitted.
+been skipped by the preview.

 ### Another example